 The area is completed by some single-pitches cliffs:

-- the Escaliers des Gèants
+- Escaliers des Gèants

-- the Jardin d'Enfants
+- Jardin d'Enfants

-- the Flammes de Pierre
+- Flammes de Pierre

-Les Goudes area is situated inside the Calanques National Park, where the climate is arid and the winds may sometimes be violent; this factors, together with the closeness to the urban areas, make this environment particularly frail.
+Les Goudes area is situated inside the Calanques National Park, a very frail “milieu”, where the climate is arid and the winds may sometimes be violent; this factors, together with the closeness to the urban areas, make this environment particularly frail.
 Fires risk is very high; Sormiou, Morgioux and Callelongue routes are closed from 7h to 19h starting from June to the end of September.
 Fires, free camping and bivouac are absolutely forbidden.
 Check the park official website to know the prohibitions and permissions for the access during the summer months: Calanques National Park.